Most families might not be interested in watching the same Tv programmes, so how do they have their way without necessarily fighting over the remote?

 Links two decoders to one subscription package

 DStv XtraView allows you to link two decoders to one subscription package.
 Therefore, you do not need two subscription packages for each decoder.
-The best part is all two decoders get same services offered under that subscription.
+The best part is all two decoders get the same services offered under that subscription.
 Thus, if the primary decoder has a premium DStv subscription, the secondary decoder also has full access to the same subscription.

 XtraView requires Primary and Secondary Decoders